- Campus Directories

 - B.A., CSU Dominguez Hills

-- Ph.D.
+- MA AND Ph.D.
 UC Riverside

 with Michael Liu.
 2010.
 “Against the Tide: Mobilization and Community Planning in Asian Ethnic Enclaves, Contentious Sites between Capital and Community.”
 Urban Spaces: Planning and Struggles for Land and Community.
 Edited by J. Jennings and J. S. Jordan-Zachery.
 Lanham: MD.
 Lexington Books.